AaronBray/AaronBray.github.io/_posts/2025-10-30-billyjoel.md

 kwheel

 ## we can brute force passwords for these usernames
-wpscan --url http://10.201.58.182 --usernames bjoel,kwheel --passwords /usr/share/wordlists/rockyou.txt
+wpscan --url http://<target_IP> --usernames bjoel,kwheel --passwords /usr/share/wordlists/rockyou.txt

-## We get karen Wheelers username and password
+## We get Karen Wheelers username and password
-Username: kwheel, Password: cutiepie1
+Username: kwheel, Password: cutiepie1[redacted]

+## We now need to find the login page
 ## Looking at robots.txt:
 User-agent: *
 Disallow: /wp-admin/